inmnin/EKD-ICANN2024/README.md

 # Introduction
-We provide a pytorch implementation of the MAKD method.
+We provide a pytorch implementation of the EKD method.
 ## for the data:
 All the datasets we have cleaned and segmented are uploaded in this project and users can find them in folder `Data`.
 ## for the teacher model weights:
 The teacher model's weights fine-tuned for a particular dataset corresponds to the folder `Teacher_Model/xxx_Model/`(xxx is the name of dataset).

-# MAKD in 3 steps
+# EKD in 3 steps
 ## 1.Configuring the Experimental Environment:
 We saved the environment configurations used in our experiments in the `requirements.txt`.